skienzmatishun/rippreport/content/p/single-tax-colony-letter/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: 'An open brown paper envelope on a wooden table contains a letter with the typewritten heading: Dear City of Fairhope Single Tax Colony and members'
+summary: Fairhope officials allowed Lee Turner to wield double power on public boards while hiding high-stakes decisions behind closed doors.
+Leaked documents and meeting logs reveal how Turner threatened citizens with police force to conceal shady municipal deals.
+The Ripp Report exposes what they pretended not to know.
 ---
 Dear City of Fairhope Single Tax Colony and members: